jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 * Discrete (DSC): used to encode state values ( ON/OFF values for example)

 ## 2.1 The Word format
+As shown on the table, we can distingish(starting from the left):

+* **Label**: the id of the information.
+Fixed for the system but it can change between aplications.
+* **Source/Destination Identifiers(SDI)**: indicates the intended receiver/transmitting subsystem.
+* **Data**: the encoded data
+* **Sign/Status Matrix**: indicates status or the sign of the data being sent
+* **Parity**: error code.
+It uses the odd parity to make sure that the message information has not been corrupted.

 <div id="first-table">
 <table class="wikitable" style="display: flex; border: none;">